Error-and-Erasure Decoding for Block Codes with Feedback: Erasure Exponent of Error-Free Codes:

-However the bound given in equation (\ref{eq:boundtwo}) is decaying exponentially in $\blx$, even when all entries of the $W$ are positive, i.e. even when $\PERA(2, \blx, 1)=1$.
-In other words it is not superior to the bound given in equation (\ref{eq:boundone}).
-Following bound implies bounds given in equations (\ref{eq:boundone}) and (\ref{eq:boundtwo}).
-Furthermore for certain channels it is strictly better than both. \begin{lemma} Erasure probability of a error free codes two messages is lower bounded as
+The bound given in equation (\ref{eq:boundtwo}) is decaying exponentially in $\blx$, even when all entries of the $W$ are positive, however for those channels the bound given in (\ref{eq:boundone}) implies $\PERA(2, \blx, 1)\geq 1$.
+Thus the bound given in (\ref{eq:boundtwo}) can not be superior to the bound given in equation (\ref{eq:boundone}) in general.
+The following bound implies bounds given in both equation (\ref{eq:boundone}) and equation (\ref{eq:boundtwo}).
+Furthermore for certain channels it is strictly better than both. \begin{lemma} Erasure probability of all error free block codes with two messages is lower bounded as